Android vs iOS: Which mobile OS is right for you?

 Android, by contrast, is a bit more of a gamble.
 Samsung is pretty much the only major manufacturer whose devices are routinely supported as a matter of course, but even that's restricted to the flagship S-series handsets.

 Another potential issue for some users will be the fact that Apple has chosen to remove the headphone jack on later devices.
 This isn't a major problem, given that there's a Lightning to 3.5mm jack adapter supplied in the box and Bluetooth headphones are widely available.
-And although some devices, such as the Huawei P30 Pro, have started to ditch the headphone jack too, an Android device may be a better option if you're dead set on the 3.5mm port.
+And although some devices, such as the Samsung Galaxy S20, have ditched the headphone jack too, an Android device may be a better option if you're dead set on the 3.5mm port.

 Android vs iOS: Security